serras/poke-fun/guide/validation.md

 ## Problems tied to specific cards

 This first task simply gives back a list of string for each problem, but this approach goes against our aim of precise types.
 Your **task** here is introduce an _error hierarchy_ that represents each possible problem with the deck.
-The transformation to string should now happen in the `DeckView` instead.
+The transformation to string should now happen in the `DeckPane` view instead.

 **Extra task**: show problems related to specific cards directly on them.
 For example, by showing the name in the `MaterialTheme.colorScheme.error` color.
 Think about how the information required in the error hierarchy.